-We would recommend you preparing three hard disks for using Drive Xpert in Windows® operating system: one hard disk with operating system already installed, and two hard disks for Drive Xpert configuration.
+For using Drive Xpert in Windows® operating system, we recommend that you prepare three hard disks: one hard disk with operating system already installed, and two hard disks for Drive Xpert configuration.

-To install Serial ATA hard disks for Drive Xpert configuration
+To install Serial ATA hard disks for Drive Xpert configuration:

-- 1. Install two SATA hard disks into the drive bays. - Plug one end of the SATA signal cables on each drive, and plug the other end of the SATA signal cables to the SATA_E1 (orange, port 0) and SATA_E2 (white, port 1) connectors on the motherboard.
-Refer to page 2-26 for the exact location of the SATA connectors. - 3.
-Connect a SATA power cable to the power connector on each drive.
+- 1. Install two SATA hard disks into the drive bays. - Plug one end of the SATA signal cables to each drive, and plug the other end of the SATA signal cables to the SATA_E1 (orange, port 0) and SATA_E2 (white, port 1) connectors on the motherboard.
+Refer to page 2-30 for the exact location of the SATA connectors. - 3.
+Connect a SATA power cable to the power connector of each drive.

-- For optimal performance, installing identical drives of the same model and capacity is highly recommended. - The SATA_E1 (orange, port 0) and SATA_E2 (white, port 1) connectors on the motherboard do not support ATAPI devices.
+- For optimal performance, we highly recommend that you install identical drives of the same model and capacity. - The SATA_E1 (orange, port 0) and SATA_E2 (white, port 1) connectors on the motherboard do not support ATAPI devices and hot-plug function.

-Launching Drive Xpert in Window® OS
+Launching Drive Xpert in Windows® OS

-After installing Drive Xpert from the bundled support CD/DVD, double-click the Drive Xpert icon on the Windows® notification area.
-The main screen as shown below appears.
+After installing Drive Xpert from the bundled support DVD, double-click the Drive Xpert icon on the Windows® notification area.
+The main screen as shown on the right hand side appears.
 There are two modes for Drive Xpert: EZ Backup and Super Speed.